 A private bill is a bill which seeks to confer benefits on particular individuals, institutions or localities, over and above the provisions of the general law of the land.
-It is different from a public bill, which relates to the public general law affecting everybody (Public bills include private Members' bills introduced by backbench MPs, which should not be confused with private bills).
-Private bills are introduced not by an MP or a Lord but by an outside body such as a company or a local authority, who are known as the Promoters of the bill.
+It is different from a public bill, which relates to the public general law affecting everybody.
+Private bills are introduced not by members of the House of Lords or the House of Commons but by an outside body such as a company or a local authority, who are known as the Promoters of the bill.
 The Promoters are represented by a firm of specialist solicitors known as Parliamentary Agents.